COMPASS: Robust Feature Conformal Prediction for Medical Segmentation Metrics: Method

 \subsection{Theoretical Coverage under Linear Latent Perturbations}

 To provide rigorous uncertainty quantification for the metric $Y$, we consider \emph{linear perturbations in latent space} along a direction $\Delta \in \mathcal{Z}$ and define intervals in the metric space.
-We first formalize the nestedness condition, which is a fundamental requirement for the validity of any conformal procedure~\cite{vovk2005algorithmic, shafer2008tutorial}.
-This condition guarantees that a larger perturbation magnitude yields a larger (or equal-sized) prediction set, which is necessary for the quantile-based coverage proof to hold.
-We explicitly state this assumption because, while trivially satisfied by construction in standard output-space methods, nestedness becomes a non-trivial condition in deep feature spaces with non-linear mappings.
+We first formalize the nestedness condition, which is a fundamental requirement for the validity of any conformal procedure~\citep{vovk2005algorithmic, shafer2008tutorial}. \begin{definition}[Nestedness] Let $S_\beta(x)$ be a family of prediction sets for an input $x \in \mathcal{X}$, parameterized by $\beta \ge 0$.
+The family $\{S_\beta(x)\}_{\beta \ge 0}$ is said to be \emph{nested} for $x$ if $ \beta_1 \le \beta_2 \;\Rightarrow\; S_{\beta_1}(x) \subseteq S_{\beta_2}(x)$. \end{definition} This condition guarantees that a larger perturbation magnitude yields a larger (or equal-sized) prediction set, which is necessary for the quantile-based coverage proof.
+While standard CP methods satisfy this trivially, it becomes a non-trivial condition for deep feature spaces.
+We now present our main theorem.
+Crucially, we construct our prediction sets $S_\beta(x)$ in a way that \emph{guarantees nestedness by definition}, thereby ensuring the validity of the conformal procedure. \begin{theorem}[Split-Conformal Coverage under Linear Latent Perturbations] Let $(X_i,Y_i)_{i\ge 1}$ be exchangeable random pairs with $X_i\in\mathcal X$ and $Y_i\in\mathbb R$, and split the data into a training set $D_{\mathrm{tr}}$ and a calibration set $D_{\mathrm{cal}} = \{(X_i,Y_i)\}_{i=1}^n$.
+Using $D_{\mathrm{tr}}$, fit a segmentation model with decoder $g:\mathcal Z \to \mathcal S$, and let $\hat z(x) \in \mathcal Z$ denote the latent vector computed deterministically by the trained encoder for input $x$.
+Let $h:\mathcal S \to \mathbb R$ be a measurable metric, and let $\Delta \in \mathcal Z$ be any measurable direction that depends only on $D_{\mathrm{tr}}$.